What to Pack in Your Carry-On to Survive Stylishly

 This is all subjective, of course.
 The specific colour and style of each piece is what worked for ME.
 That is to say, these suggestions are simply a jumping off point.
 Choose items that are your own personal favourites, and bring your own personal style and preferences to the mix.
 Be sure the entire range of clothes you pack will mix-and-match, and fit all the weather requirements of your trip.
 Your objective with packing in carry-on-only is to keep your load at a minimum while still dressing stylishly and appropriately for all of your trip.
 Check out vegetarian dating site of this Packing in a Carry-On series for logistical tips about your specific suitcase and packing methods for getting it all to fit.

 How to Begin

 The main requirement for getting everything for the entire trip into one carry-on bag is planning.
-Just like in our post about how to plan your conference wear, planning your outfits for each day and activity is the best way to start the process.
+Just like in our post about how to plan your word for dating more than one person, planning your outfits for each day and activity is the best way to start the process.
 To be sure, this is not the most romantic or spontaneous of tasks, but this is how to make it work.
 Start with a list of all the activities you will be doing on each day of your trip.
 Include any fancy plans, like celebration dinners, and all events with a specific dress code, such as swimming in the Mediterranean.
 Use this list to add things onto your personal FINAL packing list and use my basic guidelines about how many of each type of item to bring.